- All games will consist of two 20 minute halves.

 - Only one coach is allowed to stand at a time per team and must stay in the designated coaching box.

-- In youth divisions, players may enter the lane on free throws when the ball touches the rim.
-In high school divisions, players may enter the lane when the ball is released out of the shooter’s hand.
+- In all divisions, players may enter the lane when the ball is released out of the shooter's hand.

 - Game officials have the authority to eject players and coaches for poor sportsmanship at their discretion.
 All ejections are reviewed by the referee assignor and tournament director.

 - The game is not officially over until both teams and their respective coaches have left the court and their benches.
 Players, coaches and spectators are responsible for their post game actions.

 - Players are not allowed to play for multiple teams at the same grade / age level, regardless of whether they are playing in different divisions (gold, silver, bronze, etc).
 Players may play for multiple teams only if they are not in the same grade / age level.
 For instance, if a 7th grade / 13U player is on a 'gold' division team, he may not play for a 7th grade / 13U "silver" division team.
 He may, however, play for an 8th grade /14U team in any division.